jbmadsen/ctf-writeups/PicoCTF-2018/Reversing/assembly-0/Readme.md

 	mov     ebx,DWORD PTR [ebp+0xc]
 ```

-The 4 bytes at [ebp+0x8] are moved to a register.
+The 4 bytes at [ebp+0x8] are moved to a register (DWORD PTR is a Double-word property of 32 bits).
 This is where we are loading our first passed argument (0xb6).
 Next, the 4 bytes at [ebp+0xc] are moved to a register, loading our second passed argument (0xc6).

 We then copy the value from ebx into eax: